 Fortunately, the food waste dilemma is solvable.
-And while the problem must be addressed at all sectors of the food system, from farms to retailers to restaurants to municipalities, as food consumers, there are plenty of ways we can help reduce waste - especially since there's so much room for improvement; US consumers now throw away roughly 25 percent of the food they buy, which costs the average household of four an estimated $1,350 to $2,275 per year!
-If you're anything like me, you'd probably rather put a couple thousand dollars in your wallet than in the garbage.
+And while the problem must be addressed at every sector of the food system, from farm to retailer to restaurant to municipality, as individual food consumers, there are plenty of ways we can all help reduce waste - especially since there's so much room for improvement.
+US consumers now throw away roughly 25 percent of the food they buy, which costs the average household of four an estimated $1,350 to $2,275 per year!
+If you're anything like me, you'd rather put a couple thousand dollars in your wallet than in the garbage.
 And if you're interested in embracing a more sustainable lifestyle, eliminating food waste is a tremendously important (and remarkably easy) way to start.

 Five Incredibly Easy Ways to Reduce Food Waste

-If you continually buy more food than you can eat, you'll eventually have to throw some away.
-Avoid waste by shopping smarter.
+If you buy more food than you can eat, you'll eventually have to throw some away.
+Avoid waste by shopping smarter:

 - Make a shopping list.
-If you have a smartphone, you can use a slick app like Grocery IQ or ZipList.
-Or go retro and make a list with old-school pen and paper.
-Pro Tip: keep a pen and paper near the fridge so you can add items to your shopping list when you run out.
+Use an app like Grocery IQ, or go retro and make a list with old-school pen and paper.
+Pro Tip: keep a shopping list near your fridge so you can add items as you run out.

 - Be realistic.
 Don't buy more than you can eat.
-(This one's for my father, who routinely shops as if he's stocking the local school cafeteria.
-Drives my mother crazy.)
+(This one's for my father, who routinely shops as if he's stocking up for the apocalypse.)

 - Be smart about sales.
-It's not a bargain if you won't eat it.
-Don't get roped into buying more than you need by promotional sales (will you really be able to eat the five watermelons on sale for the price of two?)
+It's not a bargain if you won't be able eat it.
+Don't let promotional sales entice you to buy more than you need (will you actually eat all five watermelons on sale for the price of one?)

-Sounds simple, yet few people manage to do this effectively.
 Make a conscious effort to keep track of the food you have - and then remember to eat it.
+Here are some tips:

 - Organize your kitchen.
-We're all familiar with the mold-covered mystery food lurking in the back of the refrigerator.
-Keep your fridge and pantry tidy so you know what's there and remember what has to be used.
+We're all familiar with the moldy mystery food lurking in the back of the refrigerator.
+Keep your fridge and pantry tidy so you know what you have and remember what has to be used.
 Try moving older foods toward the front so you'll eat them first.
-You can also use the Green Egg Shopper app, which keeps track of the foods you buy, and lets you know when you need to use them.

 - Stock the essentials.
 Keep your kitchen stocked with staple ingredients so you'll always be able to make use of fresh foods you have on hand.